 With Isotretinoin-based medications, you will notice your skin becoming less oily after 1 to 2 weeks of consistent medication.
 After 3 to 4 weeks, you will start to notice your acne improving.

 Some patients may experience a worsening of their acne in the first few weeks of treatment.
 This is known as the “purging” or “flare” phase.
-However, patients should not be discouraged as this is only temporary.
-We encourage patients to continue with the Accutane (Isotretinoin) medication as the results will improve with continued use.
+However, patients should not be discouraged as this is usuallytemporary.
+We encourage patients to continue with the Acnotin (Isotretinoin) medication as the results usually improve with continued use.
+If there is no improvement, we may recommend other treatments.

 In the past, Isotretinoin was reserved for severe, scarring acne and high doses were used, often with side effects, which then limited its use.
 The paradigm has since shifted for doctors to use lower doses to treat mild to moderate acne which may not respond to other topical treatments.